-Once you have seen the effect, you can mentally flip it over.
+Press ‘Reset’.
+That will rotate the cube to a default and switch off the wiggle.
+Once you have seen the “switchover” effect, you can mentally flip cause it to occur.
 Interestingly, you can’t hold one interpretation for longer than, say, 10 s, another similarity to the Necker cube.

-You may want to press the button ‘stop’ and use the sliders to rotate the cube (the angular control is currently suboptimal, though).
+You also may want use the sliders to rotate the cube.

 Without stereoscopic depth information and without clear illumination cues, all three interpretations (missing corner, daughter cube, or room corner) are geometrically possible.

 Stong CL (1974) The Amateur Scientist – How to create visual illusions.
 Scientific American Nov, p.
 126